 This event is located at Medoc Mountain State Park in Hollister, North Carolina, and will challenge runners as they traverse wooded trails, many of which are single track.
 Come enjoy the amazing views while testing your endurance.

-Stick around after the race for food, fellowship and live music from Stray Local starting at 10:00 am.
+Stick around after the race for soup, hot doggs, fellowship and live blue grass music from Rollin Coal.

-Finishers receive a long sleeve shirt, a well supported course, and post race food.
-In addition they will receive a finishers medal that is unique to the 10-mile event.
+Finishers receive a long sleeve shirt, a well-supported course, and post-race food.
+In addition, they will receive a finishers medal that is unique to the 10-mile event, and a "finisher's surprize" item as well.
 This is a great race introduction to trail racing.
-Encourage your friends to try the 10-miler, and prove to them you are not as crazy as people think you are.
+Encourage your friends to try the 10-miler and prove to them you are not as crazy as people think you are.

 If the 10-Miler sounds like too much for you, you are invited to do the brand new Medoc 5-Miler.
 Runners will utilize many of the same trails as the 10-mile route, but will avoid the climb of the Summit loop.

-Finishers are entitled to all of the race benefits as the 10-Miler, which includes a race shirt (short sleeve for the 5M), a well supported course, and post race food.
-They will receive a finishers medal that is unique to the 5-mile event.
+Finishers are entitled to all of the race benefits as the 10-Miler, which includes a race shirt (short sleeve for the 5M), a well-supported course, and post-race food.
+They will receive a finishers medal that is unique to the 5-mile event and a "finisher's surprize" item.
 This is a great race introduction to trail racing.
-Encourage your friends to try the 5-miler, and prove to them you are not as crazy as people think you are.
+Encourage your friends to try the 5-miler.
 This race starts at 8:45 am, to allow a clear trail for runners.

 One place we do not skimp is on race swag!